leezxBIT/ssl_censnet/README.md

 # Training
 You can run `python train.py` to train and evaluate.

+The backbone of the model is CensNet.
+I added PairwiseDistance pretext task as self-supervised learning task.
+Training stategy is joint learning, so the ssl pretext task is regarded as auxiliary task.

 # Citation
 If you use this code for you research, please consider citing: